mbee/alarm-esp32/README.md

 ## Prerequesites

 - a Honeywell alarm
-- an ESP32 (works also on ESP8266, with different pins, check on esp8266 directory)
+- an ESP32 (works also on ESP8266, with different pins, check on esp8266 directory), with micropython pre-installed
 - a CP038 keypad
 - RS485 <=> TTL converter, such as XY-017 <https://www.amazon.fr/gp/product/B07RKY1G71>.
 This one swithes automatically the DE/RE level on the MAX485, which is quite convenient, as we can deal with RX/TX directly instead on ESP32 uart 2.

+## How does it work

+- alarm.py contains the main program which loops over the following items:
+  - keypad to receive and send messages from/to the keypad over the RS485 bus
+  - mqtt to react on received messages
+  - pins to react on motion sensors
+- boot.py is dedicated to micropython to load the code at boot time
+- config.py to customize your wifi ssid/password as well as mqtt host/user/password
+- keypad.py handles the RS485 protocol with the Galaxy Keypad
+- pins.py manages 4 input pins to read 4 zones and 3 output pins to command few things

 ## TODO